Piotray/Duplicate_checker/README.md

 ### **Efficiency of Hashing for File Comparison**

 The use of hashing significantly speeds up the process of comparing files.
 Rather than comparing file contents byte by byte (which can be slow for large files), the application computes a SHA-256 hash for each file.
 These hashes act as a "fingerprint" of the file, allowing for a quick comparison of file contents.
-Here's why this approach is more efficient:

 ## Installation and Usage